relevantsystemsllc/stu2go/README.md

-# stu2go
+# stu2go_flutter

-A new Flutter application.
+A new Flutter project.

 ## Getting Started